rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/post-rebuild-specified-server-servers-server-id-actions.rst

     POST /servers/{server_id}/actions

-Rebuild the specified server.
+This operation rebuilds the specified server.

 The rebuild operation removes all data on the server and replaces it with the specified image.
 The serverID and all IP addresses remain the same.
 If you specify name, metadata, accessIPv4, or accessIPv6 in the rebuild request, new values replace existing values.
 Otherwise, these values do not change.
 You can inject data into the file system during the rebuild.

 .. note::
    This operation is not available for OnMetal servers.